 Go without handles for a cleaner, minimalist look or take kitchen hardware as an opportunity to show off your individual style.

 Renowned for their simplicity and elegance, shaker style cabinets are named after a religious sect known as the Shakers who, during the 1800s, became known for their well-made, simple and functional furniture.

-When it comes to cabinetry, shaker cabinets can be identified by their five-piece design: a single piece of timber as a backing, with four smaller slats forming a border around the outer edge.
+When it comes to cabinetry, traditionally shaker cabinets can be identified by their five-piece design: a single piece of timber as a backing, with four smaller slats forming a border around the outer edge.
+With technology, we can now be achieved this by routering from a single piece of board to create the shaker style look.
 The principle behind Shaker furniture design later went on to inspire generations of Scandinavian furniture designers, bringing us both the Scandinavian and mid-century modern design movements.
 This means that shaker style cabinets work as well in a Scandi style home as they do in a sleek modern home.

 Opt for this style of cabinetry if you’re looking to add subtle detail to your kitchen.
 This is a classic style that will never date.

 Beadboard cabinets with a bordered edge are best suited to country style homes.

 If you have a heritage home with stained-glass windows or have views of farmland from your kitchen window, these cabinets will look right at home in your place.
 Keep in mind though, that this style of cabinetry – while undeniably charming – can require a little more dusting than other options.

 Related to beadboard cabinets, but differentiated here by their lack of outlining border, tongue-and-groove – or v-groove cabinets – are currently having their moment in the spotlight.
 It’s amazing how quickly the country style cabinet can go from cottage quaint to something that suits industrial kitchens, and coastal homes – simply by removing the border from the design!